moneydautay/spring-boot-rsocket/README.md

 ##### Why encoding for primitive data type

-* performance: fast and small
+* performance: no encoding & decoding.
 * ByteBuffer is friendly for Primitive data type

 Primitive data type